Index of

 path for you.

-to do it.
+months to do it.
 That's my goal.
-It's scary to put it down on the screen like
+It's scary to put it down on the screen

-this.
-I would like a more direct experience of God--although I've had
+like this.
+I would like a more direct experience of God--although I've

-them, briefly.
+had them, briefly.
 I lose touch with my God-nature all too easily.
-I do not
+I do

-keep it in mind as a goal, as my purpose on this plane.
-I need help with
+not keep it in mind as a goal, as my purpose on this plane.
+I need help

 JC: Angels hover above and all about you.
 You can feel their wings brushing